anmsajedulalam/idocodetobuild/README.md

     <b>In Short:</b>
 </p>

-<p align='center'>- 🔭 I’m currently working on my personal projects related to data science.</p>
+<p align='center'>- 🔭 I’m currently working on my personal projects related to data science. </p>
-<p align='center'>- 🌱 I’m currently trying to learn more about data science.</p>
+<p align='center'>- 🌱 I’m currently trying to learn more about data science. </p>
-<p align='center'>- 👯 I’m looking to collaborate on AI/ML/DL Projects.</p>
+<p align='center'>- 👯 I’m looking to collaborate on AI/ML/DL Projects. </p>
-<p align='center'>- 🤔 I’m looking for help with journal paper collaboration.</p>
+<p align='center'>- 🤔 I’m looking for help with journal paper collaboration. </p>
-<p align='center'>- 💬 Ask me about anything you would like to know more to work with me?.</p>
+<p align='center'>- 💬 Ask me about anything you would like to know more about working with me? </p>
-<p align='center'>- 📫 How to reach me: If you really want to reach me, you will find out anyway.</p>
+<p align='center'>- 📫 How to reach me: “sajid”+”cse”+”bu”+”@”+”gmail”+”.”+”com”. </p>
-<p align='center'>- 😄 Pronouns: He/His.</p>
+<p align='center'>- 😄 Pronouns: He/His. </p>
 <p align='center'>- ⚡ Fun fact: I think cooking is more like coding.
-I like to cook and I am happy that I sometimes make fusion recipes out of nowhere in my leisure time.
-I make coffee, because it makes me feel better.
-The smell of the coffee makes me refilled to start from the beginning of my mind.</p>
+I like to cook and I feel happy when I sometimes try to make fusion recipes out of nowhere in my leisure time.
+I make coffee because it makes me feel better.
+The smell of the coffee makes me refilled to start from the beginning of my mind. </p>

 [![Sajid's github stats](https://github-readme-stats.vercel.app/api?username=idocodetobuild&show_icons=true&count_private=true&hide=prs,issues,contribs&theme=highcontrast)](https://github.com/idocodetobuild/github-readme-stats)